diegoparrilla/slate/source/index.html.md

 Parameter    | Mandatory | Description
 ------------ | --------- | -----------
-country | Yes | Country ISO 3166-1 alfa-2 code to add to the QUARANTINE-COUNTRY blacklist. ttl | Yes | Time to Live in seconds of the Country in the blacklist.
+country | Yes | Country ISO 3166-1 alfa-2 code to add to the QUARANTINE-COUNTRY blocklist. ttl | Yes | Time to Live in seconds of the Country in the blocklist.
 Zero for never expiring.

 ### Response

-The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the Country has been added succesfully to the QUARANTINE-Country blacklist.
+The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the Country has been added succesfully to the QUARANTINE-Country blocklist.
 Any other error message means that the Country could not be added:

 * __HTTP/1.1 400 Bad Request__: The JSON object, Country code and/or the TTL are malformed, the Country code cannot be stored.
 Check the response text for more information about the error.